Broderip Ward: Broderip Ward 1987

 Patients on the ward participated in the early trials of zidovudine, and new antiretroviral medicines.

 Peter Godfrey-Faussett worked on the ward as a newly qualified doctor.
 He subsequently served as a UNAIDS Senior Adviser on Science.
 In a 2019 interview Godfrey-Faussett recalled that "...here on the Broderip Ward were people of my own age, reading the same books, going to the same operas and plays.
 It was often hard to remain clinically detached.
 I can remember so many of them so clearly.
 And so many of their loved ones and families".
 He described Elliot as a "wonderful woman [who] encouraged us all to break the mould and provide care in a very different way.
 Back then, hospitals were quite old fashioned and regimented".
 The ward represented a new collaborative approach to patient care in contrast to the hierarchical structures of the past.
-Patients were encouraged to wear their own clothes and to leave and return to the ward as they wished.
+Patients were encouraged to wear their clothes and to leave and return to the ward as they wished.
 The ward used make-up artists to disguise the signs of Kaposi's sarcoma.

+The ward also had a dedicated outpatient facility.
+In 1989, Dr Rhiannon Jones, who was 26 at the time, took on the role of psychologist for the outpatients of Broderip ward.
+This was the first time on the ward that someone has been specifically appointed to care for patient's mental health, and it was one of the first roles in mentally caring for people with AID's ever created.
+Patients were offered psychological help to come to terms with their diagnosis and eventual passing.
+Many patients suffered from depression, and Dr Jones worked with them to cope with death.
+The Terrance Higgins Trust also helped to provide support work in offering counselling to patients in need.

 "The Ward", an exhibition of photographs by Gideon Mendel that showed the lives of four young men on the Broderip and Charles Bell wards at the Middlesex Hospital in 1993, was shown at the hospital's former Fitzrovia Chapel in 2017.
 The exhibition coincided with World AIDS Day.